 “If you aren’t making a difference in other people’s lives, you shouldn’t be in business – it’s that simple.”Sir Richard Branson

 Leaders are everywhere.
-Whether in organizations, businesses, politics, universities or at home, they are both present and visible at all times and places.
+Whether in organizations, businesses, politics, universities, or at home, they are both present and visible at all times and places.
 Due to our social nature, we need individuals to act as the head of our organization and take the lead.
-We do not live alone nor do we do well at our one.
-As a result, leadership arises not only as necessity for survival, but also as the purpose-centered force to propel us into prosperity.
+We do not live alone nor do we do well on our own.
+As a result, leadership arises not only as a necessity for survival but also as a purpose-centered force to propel us into prosperity.

 Even though not every leader uses the same leadership style to guide an organization, it is vital for any organization’s success to be led with integrity.
 Peter Drucker defines integrity as “a function of knowing yourself, having a vision that is well communicated, building trust among colleagues, and taking effective action to realize your own leadership potential.”